xianshenglu/microfocus-hiring/jd-list-simple.md

 - Front-end design and development experience preferred, proficient in at least one front end develop-ment framework such as react or angular.
 - Proficiency in object oriented analysis and design methodology.
 - Linux, Docker and Kubernetes working experience is highly preferred.
-- Experience in large data processing and machine learning domain is a big plus."
+- Experience in large data processing and machine learning domain is a big plus.

 ### CMS / Senior Developer with DevOps / 月薪 15-25K / 7025077